 The old adage, “everything can change in an instant” is so true and today more than ever.
-The world is navigating uncharted waters and we’re all in the same crazy boat.
+The world is navigating uncharted waters and we’re all in the same working from home crazy boat.

 Working remotely is a bit of a nightmare when you’re confined to your home with bored children, frustrated partners and the stress and overwhelm that uncertainty brings.